PBW parametrizations and generalized preprojective algebras: Nilpotent varieties and MV polytopes

-Here, the fifth equality is derived as follows: Since $M$ is a crystal module, $I_w \tens{\Pi}\Hom{\Pi}{I_w}{M}$ is an $\E$-filtered module in $\Fac{I_w}$.
-We have applied a functor $\Hom{\Pi}{I_w}{-}$ and have used Proposition \ref{prop:I_wrankvec} and the equivalence in the proof of Proposition \ref{prop:dualtors}.
+where $M_w$ is the torsion submodule of $M$ with respect to the torsion class $\Fac{I_w}$.
+We obtain our assertion $D_{w\theta}(M)=\psi_{P(M)}( w\theta)$ by Definition~\ref{def:D} and Definition-Proposition~\ref{def-pro:ARproduct}.
+Note that the fifth equality in the above equalities is derived as follows: Since $M$ is a crystal module, $I_w \tens{\Pi}\Hom{\Pi}{I_w}{M}$ is an $\E$-filtered module in $\Fac{I_w}$.
+We have applied the functor $\Hom{\Pi}{I_w}{-}$ and have used Proposition \ref{prop:I_wrankvec} and the equivalence in the Proof of Proposition \ref{prop:dualtors}.

-Now, we apply a functor $\Hom{\Pi}{-}{M^*}$ for an exact sequence so that we have:
+Now, we apply the functor $\Hom{\Pi}{-}{M^*}$ for an exact sequence so that we have:

 By using the generalized Crawley-Boevey formula and the above sequence, we have: